 The Heckerling Institute on Estate Planning is the nation's leading conference for estate planners.
 Continuing legal education credit will be applied for in every state that has mandatory continuing legal education requirements and has been routinely granted for past Institutes.
 In the past, continuing education credit has also been available for other estate planning professionals, including accountants, IRS enrolled agents, financial planners, banking and insurance professionals, elder law specialists and planned giving advisors.
 We urge you to contact our office in advance with questions regarding the availability of credit for a specific jurisdiction or profession, as we cannot guarantee that credit will be available in all cases.

-All registrants must submit a Proof of Attendance form by January 20, 2017 to request continuing education credit.
+All registrants must complete a Proof of Attendance form to request continuing education credit.

 The form will be available online and at the Institute.